MayankAyush/ApartmentListCodingChallenge/README.md

 # ApartmentListCodingChallenge
+Goal:
   Run this code on last Friday of every month to create random groups that increases interactivity between existing and new employees through an outdoor lunch

 Instructions:
-Command to run the code: python Friday_Lunch.py
-Please include the NewEmployeeList.txt,EmployeeLunchList.txt within the same directory as the code
+  Command to run the code: python Friday_Lunch.py Please include the NewEmployeeList.txt,EmployeeLunchList.txt within the same directory as the code

 Functionality:
   3 files have been included: